Salesforce ’20 Release: LMS, Dynamic Forms, User Permissions and more

 Unfortunately, we can’t use custom dynamic forms in development, so the feature is useful for administrators only.

-Lightning Message Service Integration
+Lightning Message Service integration

 Lightning Message Service (LMS) is a library that improves communication between UI components.
 The main problem LMS solves is various approaches to publishing and receiving messages across the Visualforce, Aura, and LWC components.